apache/druid/docs/querying/dart.md

 For Historicals, you can set the following configs:

 - `druid.msq.dart.worker.concurrentQueries`: The maximum number of query workers that can run concurrently on that Historical.
 Default is equal to the number of merge buffers because each query needs one merge buffer.
-Ideally, this should be equal to or larger than the sum of the `concurrentQueries` setting on yourl Brokers.
+Ideally, this should be equal to or larger than the sum of the `concurrentQueries` setting on your Brokers.
 - `druid.msq.dart.worker.heapFraction`: The maximum amount of heap available for use across all Dart queries as a decimal.
 The default is 0.35, 35% of heap.